Demographics of Podlaskie Voivodeship: History

 Until the 19th century, Podlaskie was populated by the Polish-speaking gentry, Jews (primarily in towns), and Ruthenian Orthodox and Greek-Catholics speaking a dialect related to modern Ukrainian - the so-called Khakhlak (Chachlak) dialect, which derived its name from a derogatory term for Ukrainians (khakhol or khokhol being the name of the traditional haircut of Ukrainian Cossacks).
 In the 19th century, the inhabitants of Podlaskie were under the rule of the Russian Empire, with Southern Podlasie constituting a part of Russian-controlled Congress Poland.
 After 1831, Russian authorities forbade the Greek-Catholic faith in northern Podlaskie and it disappeared from the area.
 In 1875, Russians forbade this rite in Southern Podlasie as well, and all Greek-Catholic inhabitants were forced to accept the Eastern Orthodox faith.
 However, the resistance of the local people was surprisingly strong and Ruthenian speakers from this area rejected the Orthodox faith.
 In 1874, Wincenty Lewoniuk and 12 companions were killed by Russian soldiers in Pratulin.
 In reaction to these measures, the Ruthenians of Podlaskie began to identify themselves with the national movement of the Catholic Poles.

 In 1912, Russian authorities issued a tolerance edict that made it possible to change confessions from Orthodox to Roman Catholic (but not to Greek-Catholic).
 A majority of the inhabitants of Southern Podlasie changed their faith from Orthodox to Roman Catholic.
-At present, very few people in Podlaskie continue speaking Ruthenian (Ukrainian) and nearly all consider themselves Poles.
+At present, very few people in Podlaskie continue speaking Ukrainian and nearly all consider themselves Poles.
 The counties along the border with Belarus are populated by Belarusians.

 Podlaskie is also the cultural center of Poland's Tatar minority as well.
 After the annexation of eastern Poland into the Soviet Union following World War II, Poland was left with only 2 Tatar villages, Bohoniki and Kruszyniany.
 A significant number of the Tartars in the territories annexed to the USSR repatriated to Poland and clustered in cities, particularly Białystok.
-In 1925 the Muslim Religion Association - Muzułmański Związek Religijny was formed in Poland in Białystok.
-1n 1992, the Organization of Tatars of the Polish Republic (Związek Tatarów Rzeczypospolitej Polskiej) with autonomous branches in Białystok and Gdańsk began operating.

 A number of Polish Tatars from Podlaskie emigrated to the US at the beginning of 20th century and settled mostly in the north eastern states (although there is also an enclave in Florida).
 A small but active community of these descendants of Lipka Tatars still exists in New York City.
 "The Islamic Center of Polish Tatars" in New York City until recently had its own mosque in Brooklyn (106 Powers Street, Brooklyn, NY 11211 USA, originally build in 1928).